2013 Ford C-Max Energi

 2013 Ford C-Max Energi Performance

 Most reviewers say the 2013 Ford C-Max Energi has decent performance.
 They report that the ride and handling are solid, and while the acceleration isn't great, it's certainly good enough for most drivers.
-Several reviewers complain that they were not able to match the advertised all-electric range in the C-Max Energi, or its fuel economy estimates.

 - "The C-Max Energi feels like a real, normal car, yet still manages a decent amount of EV-only driving and respectable fuel economy." -- Automobile Magazine

 - "But the C-Max never does anything more exciting than send out an instant message when its battery is charged.
 Driving it is like being the night watchman at a nuclear power plant.
 It's best to just sit back and leave it in automatic mode and let the Energi almost imperceptibly dance between electric drive, gas power, and whatever combination the computer thinks best.
 Since there's no tachometer, the driver must rely on audible cues to know when the engine is even running.
 At speed, the subdued wind noise and the substantial tire noise are enough to drown out any song sung by the four-cylinder." -- Car and Driver

 - "Ford keeps the battery weight close to the ground, which enhances handling of the car.
 The steering is responsive, and the car feels exceptionally well balanced.
 This is no MINI Cooper, but it's not supposed to be.
 It's an extremely well-mannered family car, perhaps a second car for a family if not the first, with a lot of pop in the accelerator." -- AOL Autos

 The 2013 Ford C-Max Energi is powered by a 2.0-liter four-cylinder engine and an electric motor.
 Together, they make 188 horsepower.
 Power is routed to the wheels through a continuously variable transmission (CVT).